cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/ec2/index.html.md

 ---
-title: Deploying Cloud Foundry on EC2
+title: Deploying Cloud Foundry on AWS
 ---

+<table><tr><td>
+NOTE: As of mid April, 2013 the AWS bootstrap is a moving target / too fragile to be useful.
+Expect revised and stable instructions in mid May.
+</td></tr></table>

 ## <a id='intro'></a> Introduction ##